kylep/kyle.pericak.com/content/pages/about.md

 ## About the Author

-My name's Kyle Pericak.
-I work in the Toronto area.
+My name's Kyle Pericak, and I'm a technological jack-of-all-trades working around the Toronto, Canada area.
-I focus mainly on hybrid cloud and DevOps technologies.

-Right now I'm leading the dev team and building private clouds with a consumerized web UI for a company called [Breqwatr](https://breqwatr.com).
+I've spent the last few years building OpenStack based private clouds for [Breqwatr](https://breqwatr.com), where I lead the development team.

+Before that I built custom one-off clouds as a professional services consultant.
+Around then I also spent some time automating every-day IT jobs, mostly around Toronto's banks and insurance companies.
+Even further back I wrote Java VOIP applications.
+I've also ran a web development company briefly, worked tech support, been a Chief Security Officer for a small MSP, and worn god-knows how many other hats.

+My main focus lately has been around hybrid clouds, DevOps, and Python application development.

-I'm particularly interested in site reliability, information security, and customer interactions.
+I'm particularly interested in doing more work around site reliability, DevSecOps, and having more customer interactions.

-Outside of work, I'm a father to two boys, a husband, a bad musician, and when time allows I enjoy strategy video games.
-I listen to a **lot** of audibooks, and lately podcasts too.
+Outside of work, I'm a father to two boys, a husband, a bad musician, and when time allows I enjoy board games and strategy video games.
+I listen to a **lot** of audiobooks, and lately podcasts too.

 I love learning new things.

 ---